devadetayo/litezen-css/CONTRIBUTING.md

-# Contributing to Litezen CSS
+# Contributing to Quanta CSS

-First off, thanks for considering contributing! 🎉 Your help makes Litezen better for everyone.
+First off, thanks for considering contributing! 🎉 Your help makes quanta better for everyone.

 ## 📝 Code of Conduct